imletaconnoux/react-babel-plugins-web-071717/README.md

 # React Babel Plugins

+##read

 ## Overview

 We'll explain what Babel does and how to use it for React development.

 ## Objectives
 1. Define and describe the benefits of using Babel plugins